nudataviz/project-fall25-metln/News_Project/src/time.md

 //I will create the time of day, date, tickets sold by event type, number of tickets purchased by event type
 // dot plot of net earnings vs ticket price or maybe number of tickets sold
 // first time attendees
+// Value prop is to be able to look at these things by event type or by singular event to advertise to a new vendor /* Interactive interface where they can see the best selling events in a table Can then have them select a couple options
+    - look at metrics by event type
+    - metrics by individual events
+Table should should certain stats on the events
+    - net earnings
+    - total tickets sold
+    - price per ticket
+    -
+*/
 ```